Double Your Floor Space Instantly with Mezzanines

 - Safety pivot

 Vertical reciprocating conveyors are freight lifts that transport materials between levels in a building.
 When selecting a mezzanine, consider installing a VRC as a safe and convenient means of transporting heavy loads to your new elevated platform.
-Read more about vertical reciprocating conveyors here.
+These efficient material lifts save time and reduce the risk of worker injury by eliminating the need to carry heavy materials up stairs or even by forklift.
+You can also choose a VRC configuration that fits the needs of your facility.
+Click here for more details about vertical reciprocating conveyors.

 Lights and Sprinklers